 And it looks gorgeous!This is not difficult — a bit of a culinary project, but an easy, fun one!
 It’s perfect for weekend cooking and the whole family will love it!
 Promise!
+Everyone you serve this lemon herb chicken to, will ask you how to make chicken under a brick after they try it.

 (Too many exclamation marks, I know.)